rnsomnath/Classifying-Traffic-Lights/README.md

 ## **Result:** ##

 I could achieve 99% accuracy in the test data.
-Also, I did not classify even one red light as green, which would prove disastrous in real life scenario.
+Also, I did not classify even one red light as green becuase otherwise it would prove disastrous in real life scenario.

 ## Files used in the project: